-2.2A After February 15th, 2014, status
+After February 15th, 2019, status letters will

 needed to complete the admission file.

-to submit all required materials.
+Applicants will be given until May 13th, 2019 to submit all required materials.

-- High School Transcript for
+High School Transcript showing

-- GED Score Report for GED
+Score Report for GED certificate holders (official)* if applicable

-colleges attended (official)*
+Transcripts from all colleges attended (official)*

-*no faxes or photocopies will be accepted
+*No faxes or photocopies will be accepted

 2.3 Notification of Admission

 Upon notification of admission to the program, students

 Students are required to meet with a counselor at the

 to earn the RN/ADN degree or the LPN certificate.

 Failure to do so may result in a delay of graduation and

 Nursing Admission Formula

 score.
 Please utilize www.ivcc.edu/nursingcalculator for assistance.

-a) Weighted Scores on a Pre-Nursing Assessment
+a) Weighted Scores on a Pre-Nursing Assessment 24 points

-topics: Grammar, Anatomy, Reading Comprehension,
+topics: Grammar, Anatomy, Reading Comprehension, Vocabulary, & Mathematics

 b) Core Course Grade Points 28.8

 points for the following courses which are completed by the time of admission: